frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 | parse              | Tools used to parse and/or decode files, including registry parsers and log parsers.                            |
 | dump               | Tools used to dump information from cache or memory.                                                            |
 | unknown            | There is not enough information available to determine the type of tool.                                        |

+### Examples

+Use an open-source software to parse and decode $LogFile records

 ```json
 {